 The Pool of Siloam itself is only just deep enough for a dip and startlingly refreshing with a soft sandy bottom making it perfect for lying back and taking in the gorgeous little falls.

-At Lyrebird Dell there is a cave by the falls which has been a shelter for local Aboriginal people for centuries and which continues to provide great protection from the elements today.
+At Lyrebird Dell there’s a cave by the falls which has been a shelter for local Aboriginal people for centuries and which continues to provide great protection from the elements today.

-A pristine swimming spot about three hours south of Sydney in the beautiful Kangaroo Valley, above Tallowa Dam.
-Combine your swim with an overnight canoe adventure from Bendeena Campground, making use of one of the multiple campgrounds along the shore of the lake and ending at the dam wall the next day.
+Lake Yarrunga is a pristine swimming spot about three hours south of Sydney in the beautiful Kangaroo Valley, above Tallowa Dam.
+Combine your swim with an overnight canoe adventure from Bendeela Campground, making use of one of the multiple campgrounds along the shore of the lake and ending at the dam wall the next day.

 The view is an interesting one as you paddle amongst a flooded forest; a remnant of a time before the dam was created.
 As no powered boats are allowed on the dam, this is the perfect place to settle into the rhythmical peace of a long swim or paddle.

 Canoes suitable for carrying you and your camping gear can be hired locally and can be dropped off and picked up at your start and end points.
-There is also interesting hiking in the national park with ruined buildings and roads from bygone years to discover, all of which can of course be punctuated by swims in the lake.
+There’s also interesting hiking in the national park with ruined buildings and roads from bygone years to discover, all of which can, of course, be punctuated by swims in the lake.